theobald-software/kb.theobald-software.github.io/content/_yunio/populating-drop-down-controls-in-power-apps.md

 **Note:** In Power Apps every data source is limited to 500 items.
 Therefore, it is recommended to pre-filter requests to a manageable amount of data e.g., by using a row limit in the yunIO service.

 {: .box-tip }
-**Tip:** It is recommended to test a yunIO service in a REST client before integrating it with a Microsoft Power Platform, see [Running a yunIO Service in Swagger Inspector](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-swagger-inspector) or [Running a yunIO Service in Postman](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-postman).
+**Tip:** It is recommended to test a yunIO service in a REST client before integrating it with a Microsoft Power Platform, see [Running a yunIO Service in SwaggerHub Explore](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-swagger-hub) or [Running a yunIO Service in Postman](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-postman).

 ### Configuring a yunIO Custom Connector in Power Automate